Genomics-HSE/DAIseg.mex/README.md

 # Preparations of files

-Prepare file with ancestral alleles, use guide in the directory hg19/grch38 or download files from
+Prepare file with ancestral alleles, use guide in the directory hg19/grch38 OR download prepared  files from https://drive.google.com/drive/folders/1_zE9eaV3psFPRdFatkq-R1yGluvjgiX6?usp=drive_link